A priest. A still-beating heart. Blood flowing down sacrificial steps until it flooded the ground 30 metres below.

 It turned out to be another ritual: soap served slippery fresh and sliced on the threshold of your room.
 It also smelled better than the smoke.

-I chose lemongrass, inhaled, and felt some clarity return.
-I also remembered that the sacrificial victims that the Mayans used to slice were, on a point of principle, extremely young and beautiful.
-I could afford to relax.
+Felt soothing clarity return.
+I also remembered that those the Mayans used to sacrifice were, as a point of principle, extremely young and beautiful.

 This time I am not clothed.
 And this time I am lying down.
-I’m no younger nor (let’s face it) more beautiful but but the vulnerability factor most definitely has gone up.
+I’m no younger nor (let’s face it) more beautiful but a sense of vulnerability returns.

-But condiments aside, the massage when it gets going is one of the best ones around.
-Kneaded, stretched, smoothed and released, my muscles end up with that delicious calm feeling of being back where they properly belong.
+But condiments aside, once the massage gets going it’s one of the best ones around.
+Kneaded, stretched, smoothed and released, my muscles settle happily, the long journey long forgotten.

 There’s still one Mayan trick up the sleeve, though.
-The towel rub section of the signature dish (which goes by the name of a manteada.)
+The towel rub section of the signature dish: the manteada.
 This involves wrapping me up like a tortilla and rocking me from side to side in a peculiarly loosening experience.

 And then it is over – herbs, eggs and smoke all gone – and I’m lying by a waterfall wondering how to make sense of it all.
 Except, I realise, as the sunshine filters through the palms into the space the smoke has left, that doesn’t really matter.

 This beautiful, eco-conscious beach and jungle retreat is a real treat for the senses.
-It has 41 villas yet manages to give the impression that only ten guests ever stay here at once.
+It has 41 villas yet gives the impression that only ten guests ever stay here at once.
 There’s an atmospheric open-air bar and library area, an outdoor restaurant called the Coral Bar & Grill and an upstairs restaurant called La Marea.

 You’ll find a lagoon shaped pool but you can easily walk onto the beach or stride along the walkway to dive off at the end.
 The hotel has a great range of activities – from yoga classes to cooking classes, trips to Tulum and various cenotes, picnics on Playa Maya, and a deep heat Mayan temazcal treatment in some kind of igloo closer to home.